tustin2121/James_Somerton_Transcripts/_videos/CODEBREAKER.md

 <from></from>
 <james {% include timecode %}>

 Even before Queer Theory, we would watch a play or a movie and see a character, and we would look at them and say what they're going through is a queer experience, intended or not.
 That's easy to do with some movies.
 The queer subtext in *A Nightmare On Elm Street: Part Two* is so obvious the straight people readily picked it up.
-The lesbian energy in *Dracula's Daughter*, the bisexual tension erupting from *Rebel Without A Cause*, even the relationship between Captain America and Bucky Burns was read as gay by *millions* of straight movie goers.
+The lesbian energy in *Dracula's Daughter*, the bisexual tension erupting from *Rebel Without A Cause*, even the relationship between Captain America and Bucky Barnes was read as gay by *millions* of straight movie goers.

 </james>
 <from></from>